 Don’t worry, there are proven ways to get free PR.
-And in this blog, we’ve listed 28 of the best ones in one epic list.
+And in this blog, we’ve listed 28 of the best in one epic list.

 Plus we break our 28 tactics down into four simple categories so that you can be armed with free hacks for the different areas of Public Relations.

 - The Best Ways To Get Free Media Coverage

 - Use Your Content As Free PR